DMVis/DMVis/documentation/components/label.md

 - Type: `number`

-Non-scaled x coordinate of the label
+X-coordinate of the label.

 ## y

 - Type: `number`

-Non-scaled y coordinate of the label
+Y-coordinate of the label.

 ## text

 - Type: `string`

-Text to display in the label
+Text to display in the label.

 # Optional Attributes